NVIDIA/NeMo-Curator/tutorials/multimodal_dapt_curation/curator/README.md

 The datasets used in this tutorial are located in the `NeMo-Curator/tutorials/multimodal_dapt_curation/ingest/sources/separated_extracted_data/data_type_map.json` file.

 The tutorial follows these steps:
-1. Install Requirements and Import Libraries
+1. Install requirements and import libraries
 2. Convert Extracted Data: Transform data from `nv-ingest` into Dask DataFrames and convert them to `DocumentDataset`.
 3. Examine File Types and Sizes (Optional)
 4. Run the Data Curation Pipeline with NeMo Curator: